sounddrilltest/mobian-recipes/README.md

 sudo apt install debos bmap-tools
 ```

+Do note that the debos provided in Debian 10 (Buster) is not new enough
+(it will error out with "Unknown action: recipe"), the one in Debian
+Bullseye/testing works.

 If your system isn't debian-based (or if you choose to install `debos` without
 using `apt`, which is a terrible idea), please make sure you also install the
 following required packages: